Victov/wrath-rs/readme.md

 - [ ] Creatures

 ## Getting Started
 Install Rust and clone the repo.
-Set up a MySQL server. wrath-rs requires a MySQL connection to manage its data.
-Queries in code are checked at compile-time with a live database connection, so a fully set-up database is required in order to compile the project.
+In order to run the servers, wrath-rs requires a MySQL connection to manage its data.
 An optional docker setup for the database is available, see [Dockersised Setup](#dockerised-setup).
 Wrath-rs uses [wow_messages](https://github.com/gtker/wow_messages) for its type-safe message serde.
 When any messages are missing, we aim to add them to `wow_messages` and PR the changes upstream so everybody can benefit from them.

-### Database Setup
+### Manual Database Setup
 Get a MySQL server up and running.
 Install `cargo sqlx` by following [these instructions](https://github.com/launchbadge/sqlx/tree/master/sqlx-cli)

 Navigate into the `databases/wrath-auth-db` folder, copy the `.env.template` file into `.env` and open the `.env` file with your favourite text editor.
 Change the connection data to match your local MySQL server.
 Create the database and run migrations through `sqlx-cli` commands.